salvatorecorvaglia/raven/CONTRIBUTING.md

    uv run ruff format --check
    uv run mypy
    uv run pytest --cov

+   # If you modified web dashboard assets or tests:
+   npm test
    ```
 5. **Commit your changes** with a clear and descriptive commit message.
 6. **Push your branch** to your fork and **open a Pull Request** against the `main` branch of the original repository.